diego-devs/AiorosGalaxySimulator/README.md

 # Procedural Galaxy Simulator 🌠

-A dynamic, interactive galaxy simulator built with pure HTML, CSS, and JavaScript.
+Hola! this is a dynamic, interactive galaxy simulator built with pure HTML, CSS, and JavaScript.
 Explore procedurally generated star systems, planets, and the potential for life, all rendered directly in your browser without external libraries or image files.

 ## ✨ Features